 The DES has outlined the criteria for enrolment in DLD Class.
 These include exclusionary and discrepancy criteria in relation to language and IQ scores in children with DLD.
-In order to meet criterial for DLD class, students must meet the following criteria, from the DES Circular 38/07:
+In order to be described as having a Developmental Language Disorder in Ireland pupils should meet each of the following criteria (from the DES Circular 38/07):

-- 1. Assessment by a psychologist on a standardised test of intelligence, which places non-verbal, or performance ability within the average range or above. (i.e. non-verbal IQ of 90, or above) - 2.
-Assessment on a standardised test of speech/language development by a speech and language therapist which places performance in one or more of the main areas of speech and language development at two standard deviations or more below the mean or at a generally equivalent level - 3.
+1. Assessment by a psychologist on a standardised test of intelligence, which places non-verbal, or performance ability within the average range or above. (i.e. non-verbal IQ of 90, or above)

+- 2. Assessment on a standardised test of speech/language development by a speech and language therapist which places performance in one or more of the main areas of speech and language development at two standard deviations or more below the mean or at a generally equivalent level - 3.
 The pupils' difficulties are not attributable to hearing impairment; the hearing threshold for the speech related frequencies should be 40dB - 4.
 Emotional or behavioural disorders or a physical disability are not considered to be primary causes.